 The Cold Springs and Horseshoe campgrounds are located near Stillwater Resevoir.
 The Bear Lake campground is located near Bear Lake.
 And the East Marvine campground is located near Trappers Lake.

 There are many beautiful and ideal campsites between the area just before the trail reaches Mandall Creek (10,200 feet elevation) all the way up to the head of the basin below Mandall Pass.
 The lakes have excellent campsites, but they are also fairly popular.
 Bring insect repellent early season.

-When to Climb"Ptarmigan Flat Top" could be climbed year-round by an experienced climbing party, but the roads to Stillwater Reservoir is open only from around Memorial Day or early June to sometime in November, so outside this time period, this would probably be a three day trip.
+"Ptarmigan Flat Top" could be climbed year-round by an experienced climbing party, but the roads to Stillwater Reservoir is open only from around Memorial Day or early June to sometime in November, so outside this time period, this would probably be a three day trip.

 The Flat Tops (especially the northern and western section) receive much snow, so despite the lower altitude than the 14'ers, the peaks remain buried in snow until mid-July.
 Snowshoes are recommended in June.

 The Flat Tops have many mosquitoes in July, and sometimes into early August.